Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

 - press "Connect" on selected Github repository
 - choose beween "Enable Automatic Deploys" or Deploy Branch" in the manual deploy section
 - Heroku will now deploy it to the site

+### Deployment after the heroku security breach
+1. Login to heroku and enter your details.
+command: heroku login -i

+2. Get your app name from heroku.
+command: heroku apps

+3. Set the heroku remote.
+(Replace <app_name> with your actual app name and remove the <> characters)
+command: heroku git:remote -a <app_name>

+4. Add, commit and push to github
+command: git add . && git commit -m "Deploy to Heroku via CLI"

+5. Push to both github and heroku
+command: git push origin main
+command: git push heroku main

+MFA/2FA enabled?
+1. Click on Account Settings (under the avatar menu)
+2. Scroll down to the API Key section and click Reveal.
+Copy the key.
+3. Enter the command: heroku_config , and enter your api key you copied when prompted
+4. Complete the steps above, if you see an input box at the top middle of the editor...
+ a. enter your heroku username
+ b. enter the api key you just copied

 ### Future updates and features